metauni/metauni.github.io/index.md

 * 23/12/2021 - First release of persistent boards.
 * 27/12/2021 - First release of the [orb system](https://github.com/metauni/orb) for integrating Roblox's spatial voice into metauni.
 * 29/12/2021 - Re-release of the [admin commands](https://github.com/metauni/admin) and update to use new boards.
+* 8/1/2022 - Switch to spatial voice for metauni events.

 Music in the Rising Sea: